perej1/elliptical-empirical/README.md

 Rscript main.R
 ```

-If you wish to skip some parts you can run something like below.
+If you wish to skip some parts of the empirical example, you can run something like below.
 ```
 Rscript main.R --modify TRUE --test FALSE --analyze TRUE
 ```